Click here for a video or read on….

-Trainers or lightweight boots and tracksuit bottoms or similar that you don’t mind getting a bit mucky; a compass if you have one for orientating the map; a drink/snack for afterwards; a few £’s to pay for your map.
+Trainers or lightweight boots and trackie bottoms or similar that you don’t mind getting a bit mucky; a compass if you have one for orientating the map; a drink/snack for afterwards; a few £’s to pay for your map.

 What to expect at your first event….

 The map…. will look a little strange at first with colours and symbols that might as well be hieroglyphics, but you should be able to recognise tracks, paths, streams and contours.
 There should be a legend printed down the side to explain the other features but for beginners courses you’ll be using linear features so make sure you know what a track, path, stream, fence and a wall look like and forget about the rest for the time being.
-The other thing you should note about your map is the scale – we use 1:10,000 or 1:15,000 scale maps to get the necessary detail in.
-That means that 1cm on the map represents 100m or 150m on the ground respectively.
+The other thing you should note about your map is the scale – we use 1:7,500 or 1:10,000 scale maps to get the necessary detail in.
+That means that 1cm on the map represents 75m or 100m on the ground respectively.
 Imagine what the 100m dash looked like on the school playing field and that should help you judge the distance you need to go between controls.

 The control descriptions…. will show a list of controls and you must visit them in that order.
 Control sites are marked by special orange and white “kites” to make them easier to spot at a distance.
-Each control on the list will have a number or letter code next to it.
-When you actually reach that control, it will have a code physically attached to it so you know you’ve got the right one.
+Each control on the list will have a number code next to it.
+When you actually reach that control, it will have a number physically attached to it so you know you’ve got the right one.
 The list also gives a brief description of the feature that you’re looking for, e.g. path/stream junction, fence bend, to help you home in on it once you’re in the right area on the map.
 The descriptions are in the form of a pictorial code – just ask someone for a translation or ask for one of our cards explaining the different symbols.

-Starts…. generally you can start whenever you like after you’ve got your brikke and map but there will be a last start cutoff time and also a time when all courses close, as obviously the people organising would like to get home sometime the same day!
+Starts…. generally you can start whenever you like after you’ve got your SI card and map but there will be a last start cutoff time and also a time when all courses close, as obviously the people organising would like to get home sometime the same day!
 If you want you can leave your car keys at registration before setting off.

 Here’s another article courtesy of the OS explaining the basics if all that above isn’t enough words – best way to explain is to come along to one of our events and we’ll show you.